This post may contain affiliate links. Please read our disclosure policy.

 Absolutely!
 You can transform this into 5-6 cupcakes without changing the recipe.
 Just keep the oven at the same temperature and bake for 25-30 minutes.
 Finish by drizzling the warm frosting over the cupcakes.

 There’s no need to refrigerate this cake; it stays fresh at room temperature for up to 3 days.
 Just make sure to store it in an airtight container or cover it well.
-However, if you prefer to refrigerate it, it’ll last up to 5 days.
+If you prefer to refrigerate it, it’ll last up to 5 days.

 You bet!
 Once the cake is completely cool, wrap it securely in plastic wrap.
 It can be frozen for up to 2 months.
 When you’re ready to enjoy it, let it thaw to room temperature.